 After graduation from college in 1987, I took my first job reporting and anchoring at a very small television station in Eureka, California.
 The television station was housed in a building that was formerly a athletic facility.
 From Eureka, I took on anchoring and reporting jobs in Kennewick, Washington — Eugene, Phoenix, Las Vegas, Raleigh, North Carolina, and Indianapolis.

-I returned to Portland in 2004 and worked for KOIN Local 6.
-I’m married and have two kids.
+I returned to Portland in 2004 to work for KOIN 6.
+I’m married and have three kids.
 My dog, Marti, is old but still kicking.
 Our cat is named Jessup — adopted from NE MLK & NE Jessup hence his name.

 My mom and dad and my extended Harlan and Olson families all live in the Portland area.
 My great, great grandfather Thomas Harlan and later my great grandfather Newell Harlan were instrumental in starting newspapers in Vancouver, Skamania County and Medford around 1900.
 I owe all of them a great deal of gratitude and I’m thankful for it every day.